 All pupils have the entitlement to a broad, balanced and relevant curriculum.
-All pupils with SEND are taught for all/most of the week with their peers in mainstream classes the class teachers and study the curriculum appropriate for their unique ability.
+All pupils with SEND are taught for all/most of the week with their peers in mainstream classes by class/subject teachers and study the curriculum appropriate for their ability.